Chicken Kofta Bowls

 - Add some freshness with a squeeze of fresh lemon juice or lemon zest.

-- Make things spicy by adding some zhoug (I am obsessed with the one at Trader Joe's) or harissa.
+- Make it spicy by adding some zhoug (I am obsessed with the one at Trader Joe's) or harissa.

 Meal Prep and Storage